modelop/modelop.github.io/Guides/Getting Started with FastScore v1-6-1.md

     ```docker run -it -d --net=host --rm -v db:/var/lib/mysql fastscore/model-manage-mysql:1.6.1 ``` (see more below)

 #### Example Docker Compose File
-Below is an example Docker Compose file that will start a full suite of FastScore services with one engine:
+Below is an example Docker Compose file that will start a full suite of FastScore services with two engines:

 ``` yaml
 version: '2'